NotNeelPatel/notneelpatel.github.io/blog/markdown/2023-07-31-travis-scott-utopia-review.md

 ### 2023-07-31

 Travis Scott's *UTOPIA* is a great album.
-Travis really put in the effort to drop a well-produced album that has great features and overall I really enjoyed it.
+Travis really put in the effort to drop a well-produced album with great features, and overall, I really enjoyed it.
 I've noticed a lot of fun things in some of the tracks that I wanted to point out and discuss.

 ### The Kanye Influence